 How to recover data from a corrupted external hard drive with AnyRecover?

-Step 1: After installing and launching AnyRecover on your computer, select “External Device Recovery”.
+Step 1.
+After installing and launching AnyRecover on your computer, connect your external hard drive, then select the device you want to recover data from.

 iMyFone AnyRecover does not just support data recovery from corrupted hard drives.
 The tool helps its users get back their data irrespective of how this data got lost.
 Some of the data loss situations supported by AnyRecover include: